time2backup/time2backup/docs/command.md

 ### Options
 ```
 -l, --latest          Import only the latest backup
 --limit N             Limit import to N latest backups
---reference DATE  Specify a backup date reference
+-r, --reference DATE  Specify a backup date reference
+-a, --all             Import all backups, even already existing ones
 -f, --force           Do not print confirmation
 -h, --help            Print help

 DATE                  Backup date to import
                       (Useful if you cannot get information about existing backups)
 ```

 ### Exit codes